 - strengthen multilateral rules and ensure their observance by others;

 - promote sustainable development in trade.

-The current rules were negotiated during the Uruguay Round (1986-1994), leading to the Marrakesh Agreement establishing the World Trade Organisation.
+The current rules were negotiated during the Uruguay Round (1986-1994), leading to the Marrakesh Agreement establishing the World Trade Organization.
 The Marrakesh Agreement is in fact a series of agreements on various aspects of trade rules.
-They include a revision of the 1947 General Agreement on Tariffs and Trade (GATT), as well as agreements on intellectual property, dispute settlement, technical barriers to trade, sanitary and phytosanitary rules, and, in particular, agriculture.
+They include a revision of the 1947 General Agreement on Tariffs and Trade (GATT), as well as agreements on intellectual property, dispute settlement, technical barriers to trade, sanitary and phytosanitary rules and in particular, agriculture.